ulfgri/tftb-toolbox/README.md

 the 'devec3' function for differential evolution minimization is distributed under the GNU Public License.

-New releases, additional documentation,and example scripts can be downloaded from: https://sites.google.com/site/ulfgri/numerical/tftb
+New releases, additional documentation, and example scripts can be downloaded from: https://sites.google.com/site/ulfgri/numerical/tftb